ppetrovtv/pine_script_docs/source/Expressions_Declarations_and_Statements.rst

 -----------------------------------------------------

-Self referencing variables allow for the accumulation of values during the indicator’s calculation on the bars.
+Self referencing variables allow for the accumulation of values during the indicator's calculation on the bars.
 However there is one point to remember.
 For example, let's assume we want to count all the bars on the chart with the following script: